WM-MoE: Weather-aware Multi-scale Mixture-of-Experts for Blind Adverse Weather Removal: Proposed Approach -- WM-MoE

 \subsection{Multi-scale Experts}

-Different types of weather require different receptive field information, for example, the occlusion is more serious in heavy rain, so the receptive field must be larger than that of light rain for removal.
-However, standard MoE can only process token level information without token interaction due to point-wise FFN.
-To this end, we design multi-scale experts to process information at different scales.
-Motivated by shunted Transformer and Inception, we propose grouping experts at different scales.
-Each expert has a parallel Depth-Wise ConVolution(DWConv) with nxn kernel size, and different groups have different n.
-Combined with Weather-aware router, the model can adaptively select experts with corresponding receptive fields to process different weather condition.
-The overall architecture is shown in fig \ref{fig:Multi-scale_expert}.
+Different weather requires information on different receptive fields to deal with.
+For example, the occlusion is more serious in heavy rain, so the receptive field should be larger than in light rain for removal.
+However, the original MoE can only process token-level information due to point-wise FFN.

+To this end, we design Multi-scale Experts (Fig. \ref{fig:Weather-aware Multi-scale MoE}) to process information at different scales.
+Motivated by Inception~\cite{szegedy2015inception}, we propose grouping experts at different scales.
+Each expert has a parallel depth-wise convolution with $n\times n$ kernel size, denoted as $\text{DWConv}_{n}$, and different groups have different $n$, where $n \in \{1,3,5,7\}$.
+The formulations are as follows: